Suggested filters

 HTTP POST https://us-s.dailystory.com/api/v1/verification/?email=test@example.com&mobile=15551234567899 HTTP 200 OK { "Status": true, "Message": "", "Response": { "dsid": "3c095687f9c844d58826d5a4e994215d" } }

-The recipient will receive an SMS or email with a 6 character OTP code that is valid for 15 minutes.
+In this example, the recipient will receive an SMS or email with a 6 character OTP code that is valid for 15 minutes.

 Send Cooldown